 Here are some of the additional benefits offered by both the new and traditional anaerobic digestion big opportunity processes:

-- Greenhouse Gas Emission Reduction – Anaerobic digestion is an effective tools for capturing and harnessing methane (a significant greenhouse gas).
+- Greenhouse Gas Emission Reduction – Anaerobic digestion is an effective tool for capturing and harnessing methane (a significant greenhouse gas).

 - Renewable Energy Source – Once captured and cleaned, anaerobic digestion processes turn methane into safe, renewable energy.

 - Reduced Water Pollution – Anaerobic digestion serves as a safe method for collecting nitrogen and phosphorus that might otherwise pollute water sources if released in high quantities.

 - Soil Improvement Opportunities – Once nutrients have been collected during anaerobic digestion, they can be dispersed in safe quantities as soil additives and fertilizers to improve crop production and health. … via New Food WasteOpportunity: ColdAD

 Anaerobic Digestion as a method for dealing with food waste has rocketed in certain countries, such as Germany, and this trend is set to continue as the rest of Europe works towards the legislation that brings it to the forefront of creative solutions.

 There are however other challenges, not least the fact that a considerable amount of the food wasted is actually still in its packaging.
 Again EU legislation comes into play as it demands specific sell-by dates on food which forces food retailers to dump vast quantities of it on a daily basis.
 The challenge to the AD sector is in how to effectively depackage food waste.
 A priority for the process is to have a homogenous, accessible substrate entering the digesters.
 This allows effective breakdown and gas production.